How to Interface a PIR Motion Sensor With Raspberry Pi GPIO

 In certain PIR motion sensors, you can even adjust the delay at which the sensor outputs a HIGH signal at the expense of compromising the accuracy.
 You just need to turn the two knobs on the sensor counterclockwise using a screwdriver.

-You can also extend the display of your laptop to the Raspberry Pi via a VNC server and a LAN cable just like how I did in the below video using this tutorial.
+You can also extend the display of your laptop to the Raspberry Pi via a VNC server and a LAN cable just like how I did in the below video.

 You can see this sensor in action, in the video below: